 Well, Ezekiel, you have seen a slaying time; just go into the valley, and look at the bones, very many and very dry.
-So, they are officially slain, not allowed now to bear witness to God, officially slain, and all they can say, is, "Our bones are dry, our hope is lost, and we are cut off from our parts."
-All, there is the resurrection time; "Come from the four winds of breath, and breathe upon these slain, that they may live."
-Thus you see the enemy has not been able to exterminate the church: there have always been the dead bodies, that is, officially dead, but not vitally dead.
-There is a mighty difference between the two; the Christian died as to his feelings, but not died vitally.
-You pick up a grain of wheat; why, say you, that is a dead grain, see no sign of life in it; you take care of it, look at it in six months' time, just the same.
+So they are officially slain, not allowed now to bear witness of God-officially slain, and all they can say, is, Our bones are dry, our hope is lost, and we are cut off for our parts.'
+Ah, there is a resurrection time; 'Come from the four winds, O breath, and there is a resurrection time; 'Come from the four winds, O breath, and there is a resurrection time; 'Learne they may live.'
+Thus you see the enemy has breathe upon these slain, that they may live.'
+Thus you see the enemy has breathe upon these slain, that they may live.'
+Thus you see the enemy has breathe upon these slain, that they may live.'
+Thus you see the enemy has breathe upon these slain, that they may live.'
+Thus you see the enemy has breathe upon these slain, that they may live.'
+Thus you see the enemy has breathe upon these slain, that they may live.'
+Thus you see the enemy has breathe upon these slain, and there he two; the Christian dead.
+There is a mighty difference between the two; the Christian dead as to his feeling, but not dead ence between the two; the Christian dead as to his feeling, but not dead grain, witally.
+You pick up a grain of wheat; why, say you, that is a dead grain, see no sign of life in it; you take care of it, look at in six months' time, just the same.
 But put that grain of wheat into a position required by its nature, and it will pretty soon show it has some life in it.
-Just so the Christian, he gets into a dry place, and there he looks dead; but let him be sown afresh, as it were, in the promised land, and he will begin to germinate, and begin to bear fruit, some 30, some 60, some a hundredfold.
+And just so the Christian, he gets into a dry place, and there he looks dead; but let him be sown afresh, he gets into a dry place, and there he looks dead; but let him be sown afresh, as it were, in the promised land, he will begin to germinate, and begin to bear fruit, some thirty, some sixty, and some a hundred fold.
 Just so sure as there is a slaying time, there shall be a resurrection time.
-And I am sure the apostles age was a slaying time; they killed the Lord of life and glory.
-Oh, say you, but it says in that chapter that they would not suffer their bodies to be put in graves, and Christ's body was laying in the grave.
-But not the malefactor's grave.
-Now what caused it to be a slaying time in Christ's day?
+And I am sure the apostles' age was a slaying time, they slew the Lord of life and glory.
+Ah, say you, but it says in that chapter, that they wou the malefactors' grave.
+Now, what caused it to be a slaying time in Christ's day?
 The apostacy of the people from God's covenant; human tradition was the watchword of the day, they were all in a state of apostacy, and therefore God's truth was offensive.
 How shall I find words to set forth the difference between the characters of that day?